 And while we undoubtedly had an incredible amount of luck and serendipity with us throughout the entire trip, what makes the experience especially remarkable is the fact that none of it would have ever happened had we not suffered a blow of severe misfortune mere days before we left.

-An Engine Breakdown leads to Astrophotography Heaven
+From Engine Breakdown to Night Sky Heaven

 Dirk is a phenomenal mechanic.
 Though it’s strictly a hobby for him, he could easily restore antique cars for a living.
 This mechanical savant spent countless hours over the past two years building a stunning replica of a 1955 Porsche 356 Speedster from scratch.
 The original intent for our trip was to drive the car from the Pittsburgh area (where we both live) out to the Reno area (where his company has a factory) so he could use it there during the winter months.
 We were going to drive the whole way to San Francisco, at which point I would fly home, and he would drive back to Reno and work for a few days before returning home.

 The car was basically done.
 The route was mostly planned.
 The tickets for our return flights had been purchased.
 We were putting some finishing touches on the car: mostly aesthetic stuff, and taking care of some minor details ….. like changing the oil.

 Except that, while I watched the oil draining out of the engine that fateful Monday night, I noticed a peculiar glistening in the light from my headlamp.
 The car had been experiencing unusual over-heating issues that had vexed Dirk for several weeks.
 He installed an extra oil cooler, I wrapped the exhaust in pipe tape, and he took several other steps to try to keep the engine temperature down … all to no avail.
 When I called Dirk over and showed him the glittery oil, the devastation on his face was painfully obvious.
 Several of the bearings in the engine he purchased had been over-tightened, and the engine was pretty much shot.